Pbolder/MSP430-Portable-Power-Supply/README.md

-# MSP430 Programmable Power Supply
+# MSP430 Protable Power Supply

 A portable, rechargeable power supply built around an MSP430G2553 and a custom discrete-component buck converter.
 The device accepts a 3S lithium-polymer battery and provides user-selectable 3.3 V, 5 V, and 9 V outputs while monitoring battery condition, output voltage, current, and temperature.